Nordic-MVP-GitOps-Repos/apic-remote-gw/README.md

 ### Ingress subdomain

 Make sure to update [env/nonprod/gatewaycluster/custom/ingress-subdomain.yaml](env/nonprod/gatewaycluster/custom/ingress-subdomain.yaml) to have the host name for your ingress subdomain.

-Your cluster needs to meet the ingress requirements specified here: https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=deployment-kubernetes-ingress-controller-prerequisites
+Your cluster needs to have the nginx ingress controller with SSL passthrough enabled.
+See: https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=deployment-kubernetes-ingress-controller-prerequisites

 ### Gitops repository